-The Commission intends to continue its assessment of the appropriate design of an inertia market through the Frequency control frameworks review.
+the Frequency control frameworks review.

+The Commission

+assessment of the

+appropriate design

+intends to

+continue its

+of an inertia

+market through

-- 2. The minimum levels of inertia required to maintain the system in a secure operating state will be determined by AEMO over the next eight months, this will highlight the extent to which there is any residual market benefits to be obtained from additional inertia. - 3.
-The application of constraints by AEMO to manage low system strength issues in South Australia has had a consequential impact on the alleviation of the inter-regional rate of change of frequency (RoCoF) constraint on the Heywood Interconnector, suggesting limited market benefits could be obtained through the provision of additional inertia at this time. - 4.
+2. The minimum levels of inertia required to maintain the system in a secure operating state will be determined by AEMO in June 2018, this will highlight the extent to which there is any residual market benefits to be obtained from additional inertia.

+- 3. The application of constraints by AEMO to manage low system strength issues in South Australia has had a consequential impact on the alleviation of the inter-regional rate of change of frequency (RoCoF) constraint on the Heywood Interconnector, suggesting limited market benefits could be obtained through the provision of additional inertia at this time. - 4.
 Further consideration needs to be given as to how inertia can be accurately valued with the application of constraints to manage other system security requirements, such as system strength and system stability, and with the provision of alternative frequency control services, such as fast frequency response.

-Having considered views expressed by stakeholders, further analysis undertaken, and a need to better understand how new frameworks will be implemented and operate in practice, the Commission has determined not to make a draft rule with respect to this rule change request.
+Having considered views expressed by stakeholders, further analysis undertaken, and a need to better understand how new frameworks will be implemented and operate in practice, the Commission has determined not to make a final rule with respect to this rule change request.